intersystems-community/PythonGateway/jupyter/Readme.md

 You can configure all settings (host, port, namespace, user, password) this way.

+# Runnning

-7. Open OS bash in the folder with `jupyter_notebook_config.py` and `MLContentsManager.py` and start jupyter with:
+After completing automatic or manual installation open OS bash in the folder with `jupyter_notebook_config.py` and `MLContentsManager.py` and start jupyter with:

 ```
 jupyter notebook